 As part of the placement completed in March 2020, the Company issued 15,000,000 new Ordinary shares to Lanstead Capital Investors LP ("Lanstead") at a price of 40 pence per share for an aggregate subscription price of £6 million before expenses.
 The subscription proceeds were pledged under a Sharing Agreement under which Lanstead made and will continue to make, subject to the terms and conditions of that Sharing Agreement, monthly settlements to the Company that are subject to adjustment upwards or downwards depending on the Company's share price performance over a period of 24 months.
 In December 2020, the Company additionally issued 8,750,000 new Ordinary shares to Lanstead at a price of 40 pence per share for an aggregate subscription price of £3.5 million before expenses.
-The subscription proceeds were pledged under a Sharing Agreement under which Lanstead made and will continue to make, subject to the terms and conditions of that Sharing Agreement under which Lanstead made and will continue to make, subject to the terms and conditions of that Sharing Agreement under which Lanstead made and will continue to make, subject to the terms and conditions of that Sharing Agreement, monthly settlements to the Company that are subject to adjustment upwards or downwards depending on the Company's share price performance over a period of 18 months.
+The subscription proceeds were pledged under a Sharing Agreement under which Lanstead made and will continue to make, subject to the terms and conditions of that Sharing Agreement, monthly settlements to the Company that are subject to adjustment upwards or downwards depending on the Company's share price performance over a period of 18 months.